aproxima/htmlq/README.md

     <!-- Warning that will be displayed to the user if they try to navigate away from the questionnaire and could lose their data -->
     <item id="leaveSiteWarning">Your answers will be lost.</item>
 ```

+## Creating unique participation links (UID)

+If you want to send out unique links to a HtmlQ survey that will automatically fill in the UID/user code, you can create links in the following format: [https://www.yourdomain.com/htmlq/#/?userCode=USERCODE]().
+In the resulting CSV file, the user code will show up in the UID field.
+This allows you to identify participants without requiring them to log in.

 ## Custom Logos